habibillah/woocommerce-fixed-quantity/readme.txt

 * Fixing conflict with underscore

 = 1.1.3 =
-* For to use woofix price when other plugin by pass add to cart
+* For to use woofix price when other plugin by-pass add to cart
 * Add translation files
 * fix template load error

+= 1.1.4 =
+* Add support for multisite
+* Tested with wordpress 4.7

 == Upgrade Notice ==